pivey/React_world_clocks/README.md

 ## World Clocks

 In this exercise you will create a SPA with a set of independent clocks showing the time from different time zones.
-Each clock should be an independent React components with its own timer.
+Each clock should be an independent React component with its own timer.

 ### Generate the project
 Use `create-react-app` to create a new project called `salt-world-clocks`.